Ranking - Education (iPhone)

 PocketPhonics teaches the sounds for all the letters in the alphabet plus over 30 letter sounds like ‘sh’ and ‘ch’, because they are key to reading so many frequently-used words.

 Using a unique, “letter sounds make words” spelling game, children learn how to sound out and spell 160 frequently used words.

-To understand the best educational practice underpinning PocketPhonics, order the FREE GUIDE to teaching kids to read: available through the app.
+To understand the best educational practice underpinning PocketPhonics, order the FREE GUIDE to teaching kids to read, from the app.